 Having marital issues?
 Skip the expensive counseling sessions and buy a case of wine instead.
-A new study suggests couples who drink together lead happier lives.
+A new study suggests couples who drink wine together lead happier lives.

 We already know about wine’s numerous health benefits which include helping to lose weight, improving your sex life, making you more attractive, better at dancing, and elevating your witty comebacks.
 Now we can add yet another mark in the “win” column after a study published in The Journal of Gerontology found wine works as a sort of marriage counselor.